DLXPlugins/pattern-wrangler/readme.txt

 === Requirements and Compatibility ===

 Requires WordPress 6.5 or higher.
+6.7 is recommended.

-Compatible with most themes, including block themes.
+Fully compatible with most themes, including block themes.
+Ideal for hybrid setups.

 == Installation ==